 Patrons are also invited to consult Marquette's Guides to Catholic-Related Records about Native Americans in the United States, which includes records of genealogical value at other archival repositories.

 Pictures in Native America collections: Marquette's digital collections present a representative sampling of its pre-1980 off-line photographic holdings about American Indians.
-Other images are available through on-site visits and custom scans made on request.
-For more information, please ask an archivist.
+Furthermore, pre and post-1980 images from several collections are used in PDF pictorial histories of the Bureau of Catholic Indian Missions and the Tekakwitha Conference that are linked to the respective history note pages of those descriptive inventories.
+All images (whether or not they are displayed online) are available through on-site visits and special requests with custom scanning as needed.
+For more information, click "Ask an Archivist".

 Reading Photographs: More information to help interpret historic photographs, especially those about Native Americans.

 |Painting of St. Kateri Tekakwitha attributed to Rev. Claude Chauchetiere, S.J., St. Francis Xavier Church, Kahnawake, Quebec, ca. 1685.|

 Saint Kateri Tekakwitha: The Christianity and Native America collections contain many photographs, writings, and recordings about St. Kateri and her Native American followers, a number of which appear in the book - Native Footsteps along the Path of Saint Kateri Tekakwitha (Marquette University Press with the Bureau of Catholic Indian Missions, 2012), and the video - The Legacy of Saint Kateri Tekakwitha (2013).
 To learn more about the collections, use keywords "Kateri" or "Tekakwitha" in "Search the Collections" and "Digital Collections".
 For further information, click "Ask an Archivist" and see the St. Kateri Tekakwitha resource list for K-12 educators.